 The Marfield Prize

 The Marfield Prize, also known as the National Award for Arts Writing, recognizes the author of an outstanding nonfiction book about the visual, literary, media, or performing arts.
-This $10,000 prize is designed to recognize excellence in arts writing for a broad audience and is one of the highest monetary awards for a single-author book.
+This $10,000 prize is designed to recognize excellence in arts writing for a broad audience.

 Intended to help increase access to the arts, the award celebrates prose that is clear and inspiring, creating a strong connection with the arts and artists.
 The prize honors accessible nonfiction books first published in the United States by an author who is living at the time of the book’s nomination.